raginigupta90/Multi-Agent-Debate-DAG-using-LangGraph/README.md

 alternate for 8 rounds, memory nodes maintain short summaries, and a Judge node produces a final verdict.
 This version runs locally on Windows inside a Python venv and uses deterministic simulated agent generators (no LLM required).

+I also included a Demo Video for better understanding please have a look on above code files, there is a file included **Demo video.wmb**

 ## Files
 - `main.py` — CLI entry point.
 - `nodes.py` — node implementations (UserInput, Agent A/B, Memory, Judge).